What Is Your Mortgage Principal Balance?

 Each month when you make a payment on your mortgage loan, a portion goes toward the original amount you borrowed, a portion goes toward the interest payment, and some goes into your escrow account, if you have one, to pay for taxes and insurance.

 Your mortgage principal balance will change over the life of your loan as you pay it down with your monthly mortgage payment, as well as any extra payments.
+This changing balance may be called your outstanding mortgage principal.
+(While there is a difference between outstanding mortgage principal vs. mortgage principal balance, the terms are often used interchangeably.)
 Your equity will increase while you’re paying down the principal on your mortgage.

 Mortgage Principal vs Mortgage Interest

 Your mortgage payment consists of both mortgage principal and interest.
-Mortgage principal is the amount borrowed.
-Mortgage interest is the lending charge for borrowing the mortgage principal.
-Both are included in your monthly mortgage payment, though you likely won’t see a breakdown of how much of your monthly mortgage payment goes to principal vs. interest.
+Mortgage principal is the amount you borrowed.
+Mortgage interest is the lending charge you pay for borrowing the mortgage principal.
+Both are included in your monthly mortgage payment, and your mortgage statement will likely include a breakdown of how much of your monthly mortgage payment goes to mortgage principal vs. interest.

-When you start paying down principal, the mortgage amortization schedule will show that most of your payment will go toward interest rather than principal.
+When you start paying down principal, as the mortgage amortization schedule will show you, most of your payment at this point will go toward interest rather than principal.
+Later on in the life of your loan, you’ll be paying more mortgage principal vs. interest.

 Hover your cursor over the amortization chart of this mortgage calculator to get an idea of how a given loan might be amortized over time if no extra payments were made.